-Title of Item:

-Zoning text amendment application submitted by U.S. Cellular requesting to amend the City's zoning standards applicable to communications towers.

-Explanation:

-U.S. Cellular has submitted a zoning text amendment application requesting to amend the City's zoning standards applicable to communications towers.
+Title of Item: Zoning text amendment application submitted by U.S. Cellular requesting to amend the City's zoning standards applicable to communications towers.
+Explanation: U.S. Cellular has submitted a zoning text amendment application requesting to amend the City's zoning standards applicable to communications towers.
 More specifically, the requested text amendment requests that communications towers up to 80-feet in height be permitted in various medical zoning districts subject to specified standards.
 Additional information associated with this request, the City's current standards and the proposed amendment are included in the Staff Report attached hereto.

-Fiscal Note:

-No fiscal impact anticipated.

-Recommendation:

-In staff's opinion, the proposed Zoning Ordinance Text Amendment is in compliance with Horizons: Greenville's Community Plan.

-If the Planning and Zoning Commission determines to recommend approval of the request, in order to comply with statutory requirements, it is recommended that the motion be as follows:

-"Motion to recommend approval of the proposed text amendment, to advise that it is consistent with the comprehensive plan and other applicable plans, and to adopt the staff report which addresses plan consistency and other matters."

-If the Planning and Zoning Commission determines to recommend denial of the request, in order to comply with statutory requirements, it is recommended that the motion be as follows:

-"Motion to recommend denial of the proposed text amendment, to advise that it is inconsistent with the comprehensive plan or other applicable plans, and to adopt the staff report which addresses plan consistency and other matters."
+Fiscal Note: No fiscal impact anticipated.
+Recommendation: Le staffe en inien de manage 17 mine Ondinemes Trest Americanstin in In staff's opinion, the proposed Zoning Ordinance Text Amendment is in compliance with Horizons: Greenville's Community Plan .
+If the Planning and Zoning Commission determines to recommend approval of the request, in order to comply with statutory requirements, it is recommended that the motion be as follows: compliance with Horizons: Greenville's Community Plan .
+If the Planning and Zoning Commission determines to recommend approval of the request, in order to comply with statutory requirements, it is recommended compliance with Horizons: Greenville's Community Plan.
+If the Planning and Zoning Commission determines to recommend approval of the request, in order to comply with statutory requirements, it is recommended that the motion be as follows: "Motion to recommend approval of the proposed text amendment, to advise that it is consistent with the comprehensive plan and other applicable plans, and to

-Viewing Attachments Requires Adobe Acrobat. $\underline{\text{Click here}}$ to download.
+Viewing Attachments Requires Adobe Acrobat.
+Click here to download.